Hreshi/groupchat/README.md

 Group chat application made with spring to learn

 # how to build
-run ./mvnw spring-boot:run on linux and mvnw spring-boot:run on windows
+run ./mvnw spring-boot:run on linux and .\mvnw spring-boot:run on windows

 # contribute
 fork this repo